Doctor Negligence Lawyer in Louisville, Kentucky

 Representing Victims of Medical Negligence

-Doctor negligence is at the heart of thousands of illnesses and injuries.
-Although most physicians take their work very seriously and provide medical care that is up to the expected standard, an alarming number of doctors have been found to have acted negligently on the job.
 Victims of doctor negligence in Louisville, Kentucky and surrounding communities can turn to the law office of Brett H. Oppenheimer, PLLC for answers to their legal questions and representation.

-- The wrong procedure is performed
+- Performed the wrong procedure

 - Anesthesia mistakes